The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Hochschild cohomology via for Koszul rings

-Let us suppose that such a curved dg coalgebra structure on $C$ exists, i.e.\ one satisfying $f_C=\alpha_0$ and $d_C|C^{-2}=\alpha_1$.
-Then the induced curved dg structure on the chain dual $C^\ast$ will be given by
+\begin{proof} The proof of \cite[Proposition 2.2]{P} shows that such a curved dg coalgebra structure on $W$ exists.
+The fact that $B^!=W^\ast$ as curved dg algebras is immediate from the definition of the curved dg algebra structure on the dual of a curved dg coalgebra given in Section \ref{sec:curved_stuffs}. \end{proof}